Reachability and liveness in parametric timed automata: Reachability properties

-This kind of restriction is somewhat reminiscent of those enforced by \emph{initialized} hybrid automata \cite{henzinger-JCSS-98} to obtain decidability.
+This kind of restriction is somewhat reminiscent of those enforced by \emph{initialized} hybrid automata~\cite{henzinger-JCSS-98} to obtain decidability.
 We now prove that reset-PTAs are IP-PTAs, which in turn means that the EF-emptiness problem is decidable for bounded reset-PTAs.
 It is worth noting that, to the best our knowledge, bounded reset-PTAs and L/U-PTAs are the only non-trivial sets of syntactic restrictions of PTAs making the reachability emptiness problem decidable.

-\begin{theorem} \theoremResetIP{} \end{theorem} \begin{preuve} We prove by induction that the symbolic states generated by reset-PTAs are zones with only non-strict constraints over the set of variables defined by the union of clocks and parameters.
+\begin{thm} Any reset-PTA is an IP-PTA. \end{thm} \begin{proof} We prove by induction that the symbolic states generated by reset-PTAs are zones with only non-strict constraints over the set of variables defined by the union of clocks and parameters.
 To simplify the proof a bit we omit invariants but including them would raise no theoretical difficulty.
 We then additionally prove as part of the induction that there is no inequality involving two variables $x$ and $y$ in which $x$ and $y$ would not be of the same type (clock or parameter).

 The property clearly holds for the initial symbolic state: parameters are unconstrained, all clocks are equal and their common value is greater than or equal to~$0$.

 Now suppose this holds for some symbolic state and consider the successor of that symbolic state by some transition.
 Recall from the $\Succ$ definition in \cref{sss:symbolic} that this successor is computed by the following operations: intersection with the guard of the transition, reset of the clocks designated in the reset set of the transition, and finally time elapsing.